LoopKit/loopdocs/docs/operation/features/notifications.md

 - add `Loop` to the list of apps with allowed notifications
 - enable the `Time Sensitive Notifications` toggle button

+### Taking a Loop Break

+If you want to take a break from using Loop but want to keep the app on your phone, you'll want to disable Loop Notifications while you are not using Loop.
+Otherwise, the [Loop Failure](#loop-failure) messages will drive you crazy.

+When you are ready to resume using Loop, the main screen will remind you to turn those notifications back on.

+Another time you might want to disable notifications is if you are testing with a simulated pump.
+When the app is closed or phone is locked, the simulated pump is inactive and you would get the Loop Failure notifications.

 ## Loop Failure